Charity Navigator: Expansions

 This alternative methodology allows the organization to increase the total number of rated nonprofits from 9,000 to 160,000 at launch.
 The rating system launched with the first key indicator, Finance & Accountability, with a plan to release additional indicators over the next 18–24 months.

-Since then, Chartity Navigator has continued to expand its methodology to include additional impact ratings, and assessments on Equity policies and practices, feedback and measurement best practices.
+Since then, Charity Navigator has continued to expand its methodology to include additional impact ratings, and assessments on Equity policies and practices, feedback and measurement best practices.
 As of June 2024, there are over 230,000 rated organizations and over 3000 organizations rated on Impact & Measurement.

 Improvements in response; reception

 Some charities, in response, began to supply more information.
 The New York Times reported in 2010 that one non-profit began "reporting on its finances using the same format as the 10-K."

 In response to an op-ed authored by Charity Navigator's CEO entitled "The Elitist Philanthropy of so-called Effective Altruism", the cofounder of the Centre for Effective Altruism wrote "What Charity Navigator Gets Wrong About Effective Altruism".